ngs-docs/2023-snakemake-book-draft/src/beginner+/wildcards.md

 because snakemake doesn't know how to fill in the `analysis` wildcard in the _input_ block.

-You can think about this second situation in this way: if this worked, there would be multiple different input files that yield the same output, and snakemake would have no way to choose which input file to use.
+Think about it this way: if this worked, there would be multiple different input files for the same output, and snakemake would have no way to choose which input file to use.

+There are situations where wildcards in the `output:` block do _not_ need to be in the `input:` block, however - see section CTBXXX below on using wildcards to determine parameters for the shell block.

 ### Wildcards match greedily, unless constrained

-Wildcard pattern matching chooses the _longest possible_ match, which can sometimes cause problems.
+Wildcard pattern matching chooses the _longest possible_ match to _any_ characters, which can sometimes cause problems.
 (CTB: example?
-Probably prefix/suffix.)
+Probably prefix/suffix...)

 CTB fixme, from snakemake docs:
 >Multiple wildcards in one filename can cause ambiguity.